The Origin of Chocolate

 So after PLANTATION, HARVESTING, DEPODDING, FERMENTATION, DRYING, GRADING, BAGGING, SHIPPING, CLEANING & DESTONING, QUALITY CONTROL, ROASTING, CRUSHING, ASSEMBLING, GROUNDING MIXING BLENDING PRE-GRINDING REFINING, CONCHING, TEMPERING.
 Packaging etc………….

-Valrhona arrives at Cook’n With Class and is used to create the most delicious chocolate desserts in Paris because they’re made by you.
-The perfect chocolate for some of the smoothest ganaches in the fillings of our Macaron class, the most delectable desserts in our French desserts class, and last but not least the sweetest delights after a gourmet meal in the Market classes.
+Valrhona arrives at Cook’n With Class and is used to create the most delicious chocolates and chocolate desserts in Paris because they’re made by you.
+The perfect chocolate for some of the smoothest ganaches in the fillings of our Macaron class, the most delectable desserts in our French desserts class, the sweetest delights after a gourmet meal in the Market classes and of course the best chocolate delights in our chocolate making class.

 You can even pick up Valrhona chocolates at the airport duty-free shops, so take a piece of this rich French chocolate history home with you.